 Stand clear when the ejector panel is in motion.
 Keep side access door closed when ejector panel is in motion.
-Failure to obey may result in minor or moderate injury.
+Failure to obey may result in severe injury or death.

 Do not use the ejector panel to pack refuse against a closed tailgate (backpack).
 Packing refuse against a closed tailgate may result in damage to body or ejector cylinder.